michalszynkiewicz/workshop-scenario/README.md

 A service that stores kids' absences.
 It stores and exposes single absences but also provides a monthly report of absences for a child.

+For the local run, expose it on port `8082`

 #### API

 ##### `POST /absences`